vishal-1344/vishal-1344/README.md

 - Adapt internal structure under distribution shift
 - Maintain coherent organization over long horizons

-I take inspiration from **recurrent cortical circuits, neuromodulatory feedback, and multi-timescale plasticity**, using tools from dynamical systems and control theory to design models that are **self-monitoring, self-regulating, and robust by construction**.
+I take inspiration from **recurrent cortical circuits, neuromodulatory feedback**, and **multi-timescale plasticity**, using tools from dynamical systems and control theory to design models that are **self-monitoring, self-regulating**, and **robust by construction**.

 ---